superflycss/superflycss/TIPS.md

 If this is not included in the development temlate or site the media queries might not work as expected.
 For more information see [Media Query Triggering when it should not?
 ](https://stackoverflow.com/questions/43150960/media-query-triggering-when-it-should-not).

+Also see this [Reponsive Web Design](https://www.html5rocks.com/en/mobile/responsivedesign/) article for more tips with respect to enabling / disabling user zooming, etc.